TYMG/react-doc-builder/Document Generator DD.md

 * Should contain the forward and back buttons, also should contain the

-​	Form - Will contain the reduxForm; props: section
+  ​Form - Will contain the reduxForm; props: section

   ​	Also the Form will determine the name of the section

   ​	Loop through the sections building FormFields

 ```html
 <div>